Fawwaz71/FP-Graph-Theory-Group-4/README.md

                 else:
                     minv[j] -= delta

+            # Move to the next column
             j0 = j1

+            # If p[j0] is 0, it means we found a free column!
+We are done searching.
             if p[j0] == 0:
                 break

+        # bactrack
+        # path found, now we follow the way array backwards to assign the rows to the columns.
         while True:
             j1 = way[j0]
             p[j0] = p[j1]